viamrobotics/docs/docs/services/data/capture-sync.md

 {{% /tab %}}
 {{% tab name="viam-micro-server" %}}
-The data is captured in the ESP32's flash memory and periodically uploaded to the Viam cloud.
+The data is captured in the ESP32's flash memory until it is uploaded to the Viam cloud.

 If the machine restarts before all data is synced, all unsynced data captured since the last sync point is lost.